PyChina/weekly/content/Issue/issue-375.md

     + REAL PYTHON
     + video

 Learn how to approach functional programming in Python.
-You’ll cover what functional programming is, how you can use immutable data structures to represent your data, as well as how to use filter(), map(), and reduce().
+You'll cover what functional programming is, how you can use immutable data structures to represent your data, as well as how to use filter(), map(), and reduce().

 (`是也乎:`